What’s the mood in Lancaster County as the COVID-19 outbreak spreads? Here's what our reporters found

 Fulton Steamboat Inn, Route 30

-“We’ve taken the steps to wipe down every single room key between uses,” said the employee chipperly, handing the key to an elderly woman checking in.
+“We’ve taken the steps to wipe down every single room key between uses,” said the employee chipperly, handing the key to a woman checking in.

 “Yeah, but you just touched it before handing it to me,” the woman said.